TessaHayden/pizza-parlor/README.md

 Code:
 Pizza.size = querySelector("input[name='size']:checked");
 PizzaOrder.total = pizzaSizePrice;
-Expected Output: 18 for a 12inch pizza.
+Expected Output: 18
 Describe orderTotal()

-Test: "It should add up the cost of the pizza order."
+Test: "It should check to see what toppings are in the "toppings" array."
 Code:
 if (toppings.includes("pepperoni")) {
-    console.log("Order Total.");
+    console.log("Order Total");
 }
 Expected Output: "Order Total"

+Test: "It should add the cost of a topping to the total."
+Code:
+if(toppings.includes("pepperoni")) {
+    let newTotal = sizeCost + 3;
+    return newTotal;
+}

+Test: "It should update the total property of pizzaOrder for a 20 inch pizza with pepperoni as a topping."
+Code:
+if(toppings.includes("pepperoni")) {
+    let newTotal = sizeCost + 3;
+    return (pizzaOrder.total = newTotal);
+}
+Expected Output: pizzaOrder.total = 28;

 <sub>MIT